garrandall/popular-music-data/tracks/candy-paint-post-malone.md

 Got no jumper, but I ball a lot
 Bitch, I'm young Stoney, I do what I want
 Candy paint with the white on top
-Lambo doors are the oo-op drop (Oh-ooh-ooh)
+Lambo doors are the oo-op drop (Oh-oh-oh)
-If you busy plottin' on what I got (Oh-ooh)
+If you busy plottin' on what I got (Oh-oh)
 Kick in your door, that's SWAT, you thot
-Hundred thousand dollars on the table top (Oh-ooh) Half price my whip, same price my watch (Oh-ooh-ooh) Got no jumper, but I ball a lot (Oh-ooh)
+Hundred thousand dollars on the table top (Oh-oh)
+Half price my whip, same price my watch (Oh-oh-oh)
+Got no jumper, but I ball a lot (Oh-oh)
 Bitch, I'm young Stoney, I do what I want